Antoinechss/Idle-Car-Factory/README.md

 # Car-Factory

-A simple and intuitive car factory Idle game
+A simple and intuitive car factory Idle game.
+Industry management.

+Buy components and build cars to generate revenues.

+Play with your keyboard